Bouille-L/Bouille-L/README.md

 - **Tools**: SQLite, Google Cloud NLP, yFinance, Matplotlib, VS Code

 ## 🎯 Learning Targets
 - Deepening understanding of system design patterns for AI architectures
+- Exploring the application of AI in robotics and autonomous systems
 - Mastering C++ for high-performance model implementation
 - Expanding proficiency in JavaScript for AI dashboarding and web deployment
 - Learning Docker, FastAPI, and CI/CD for robust AI deployment pipelines